Skip to Main Content

 For example:

-The call number (or label) on Library items will start with 1 or 2 letters that represent the part of the collection they are in.
-These call numbers start with an L so the books must be about Education and be shelved in the Education collection.
+The call number (or shelf address label) on Library items will start with 1 or 2 letters that represent the main subjects and the part of the Library collection they are in (e.g. HF Commerce).
+The call numbers in this pic start with L so the books must be about Education and be shelved in the Education collection.

 The Library has a large collection of eBooks and they look like this in Library Search Ketu results: